New to Facebook ads? Well, you are at the right place.

 2. Image With and Without Text

 An image with text is also more effective than an image without text.
-Because as far as a picture is worth a thousand words, text enhances an image by steering them in the right direction.
+Because, as far as a picture is worth a thousand words, text enhances an image by steering it in the right direction.
 But it is best if we do not overdo it.
-In this sense, I still like to abide this once-upon-a-time rule on Facebook which is the 20% text image rule.
+In this sense, I still like to abide by this once-upon-a-time rule on Facebook, which is the 20% text image rule.

-Because even though Facebook has lifted the 20% text rule and images with more than 20% overlaid-text have received the green light, too much text on an image will make an image too busy.
-Not to mention that the scattering words will distract viewers attention from the protagonist of the ad.
+Because even though Facebook has lifted the 20% text rule and images with more than 20% overlaid text have received the green light, too much text on an image will make it too busy.
+Not to mention that the scattered words will distract viewers' attention from the protagonist of the ad.
 With no focus point for viewers, they are more likely to just skip the advertisement.

 On the other hand, including a brand statement or logo in the advertisement image itself can be useful to promote branding, but remember to do so in a limited space.
 Going minimalistic is the key to making a successful ad.